Skip to content

 And Horgan’s passion for the club knew no borders, says Welch, explaining the avid lacrosse fan would often send photos to the team of him wearing his Shamrocks cap in some of the most iconic of locations.

-“Everything from the Great Wall of China to the even the demilitarized zone between North and South Korea,” said Welch.
+“Everything from the Great Wall of China to even the demilitarized zone between North and South Korea,” said Welch.
 “He was always saying, ‘See, I support you wherever I go.’”

 Horgan’s support meant everything to the club, says Welch, support they will truly miss.